telerik/ajax-docs/controls/grid/functionality/exporting/overview.md

 * **FileName**

 This is helpful when you want to give a predefined name for your file.
-Please note that the file name can't be longerthan 256 symbols.
+Please note that the file name can't be longer than 256 symbols.

 **Unicode** names are not supported out-of-the-box for **Internet Explorer 6** and **7**.
 Of course you can manually encode the file name and it will be shownproperly in the "**Save**" dialog (**OpenInNewWindow**="**true**").